The first dose of fosinopril can make you feel dizzy. It is best taken at bedtime.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Fosinopril tablets 10 mg, 20 mg, Actavis UK Ltd, The electronic Medicines Compendium.
-Dated June 2012.
+Manufacturer's PIL, Fosinopril tablets 10 mg, 20 mg; Accord-UK Ltd, The electronic Medicines Compendium.
+Dated August 2019.